 Our guides are handpicked for their remarkable specialist knowledge and passion to understand and explain the wonders of southern Africa's wilderness.
 They're one crucial part of our large, experienced team that, over four decades, has provided premium travel in the region with everything from 24-hour emergency contact, seamless ground operations and long-established local relationships allowing 'insider access' off-limits to other visitors, including a behind the scenes tour of Victoria Falls Bridge.

-Take an Abercrombie & Kent luxury safari to Zimbabwe in 2015 and you'll discover it offers more than traditional land-based game drives.
+Take an Abercrombie & Kent luxury safari to Zimbabwe and you'll discover it offers more than traditional land-based game drives.
 Far more.
 You can also encounter its animals on foot or from a canoe - we guarantee you'll never forget paddling close to feeding elephants.
 Absolutely never.